ori-drs/procman/README.md

 -  save and load process configuration files
 -  view process statistics (memory, CPU usage)

-For the special case where you only want to run processes on the local computer, the sheriff can act as its own deputy.
-To operate in lone ranger mode, run
+If you want to start processes on the machine running the sheriff process, the sheriff can start its own deputy.
+To operate in this *lone ranger* mode, run

 ```
 rosrun procman_ros sheriff --lone-ranger
 ```

+Alternatively, you can start a deputy independently as above.
+Note that when the sheriff starts a deputy its name will be `localhost`.

 ## C++ API